YijianZhou/YijianZhou.github.io/presentations.md

 ### 2021
 - **Online training on [PALM](https://doi.org/10.1785/0220210111)**
     Invited by Institute of Geophysics, China Earthquake Administration & Young Earth Scientists, Chinese National Commission (2021/10)
 - **Early Aftershock Catalog of the 2019 Ridgecrest, California Earthquake: Application of AI-based Detection and Location Architecture**
-    Invited by Ocean University of China, College of Marine Geoscience, Qingdao, China (2021/05)
+    Invited at the 2nd Symposium of AI in Seismology, Ocean University of China, Qingdao, China (2021/05)

 ### 2020
 - **Review of AI applications in earth science**
-    Invited at the 1st Asia-Pacific Geophysics Student Conference: Bridging the Gap between Exploration and Solid-Earth Geophysics.
-(2020/09)
+    Invited at the 1st Asia-Pacific Geophysics Student Conference: Bridging the Gap between Exploration and Solid-Earth Geophysics (2020/09)

 ### 2019
 - **Hybrid earthquake detection and phase picking algorithm using convolutional and recurrent neural networks ([paper link](https://doi.org/10.1785/0220180319))**